Photo by Austin Pogrob Photography.

-MIRANDA CORNELL (she/her/hers) is a mixed-race, Japanese-American New York-based theater director, educator, and sometimes writer born and bred in Brooklyn, NY.
-She tells stories that are unabashedly sincere, achingly human, and irrevocably alive.
+MIRANDA CORNELL (she/her) is a Jewpanese New York-based theater director, educator, and sometimes writer born and bred in Brooklyn, NY.
+She aims to tell stories that engage the dialectic, the sincere, and the strange.

-Miranda was the 2020 Van Lier Fellow in Theater at the Asian American Arts Alliance, the inaugural Directing Apprentice at Dear Evan Hansen , part of the Moxie Arts Incubator, and is a proud member of the Roundabout Directors Group (Cohort 2), and was just named a 2050 Artistic Fellow at New York Theatre Workshop for the 2022/2023 season.
+Miranda was the 2020 Van Lier Fellow in Theater at the Asian American Arts Alliance, the inaugural Directing Apprentice at Dear Evan Hansen, the Roundabout Directors Group (Cohort 2), a NYTW 2050 Artistic Fellow, and a New Play Directing Fellow at Clubbed Thumb.

 Outside of directing, she was seen in Pocket Universe’s all-female Julius Caesar as Casca, which was featured for its fresh take in the New York Times in July 2017.
 She was also the founding Artistic Director of Semicolon Theatre Company, a company dedicated to producing the work of young theater artists and administrators professionally in New York.
 Alongside creative partner Zoe Kamil, she was named a ‘Woman to Watch’ by The Interval in 2016 at the age of 19.